Positive Behaviour Support in Melbourne | NDIS PBS Provider

 What does Positive Behaviour Support involve?

 Depending on your needs, your behaviour support practitioner might complete an Interim Behaviour Support Plan or a Behaviour Assessment Report and Comprehensive Behaviour Support Plan.
-Below I briefly outline what to expect if your practitioner is working towards completing a Comprehensive Behaviour Support Plan with you.
+Below I briefly outline what to expect if your practitioner is working towards completing a Comprehensive Behaviour Support Plan (CBSP) with you.

 Initial meeting